MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

-Organizations use the Azure Governance Visualizer to capture pertinent governance information about their Azure tenants.
+Organizations can use the Azure Governance Visualizer to capture pertinent governance information about their Azure tenants.
 The tool captures:

 - Management group hierarchy.
-- Policy information such as custom policy definitions, orphaned custom policy definitions, and policy assignments.
+- Policy information, such as custom policy definitions, orphaned custom policy definitions, and policy assignments.
-- Role-based access control (RBAC) information such as custom role definitions, orphaned custom role definitions, and role assignments.
+- Role-based access control (RBAC) information, such as custom role definitions, orphaned custom role definitions, and role assignments.
 - Azure security and best practice analysis.
 - Microsoft Entra ID insights.

 The Azure Governance Visualizer accelerator runs the visualizer in an automated way through Azure Pipelines or GitHub Actions.
 The visualizer outputs the summary as HTML, MD, and CSV files.
 Ideally, the generated HTML report is made easily accessible to authorized users in the organization.
-This article shows how to automate running the Azure Governance Visualizer and host the reporting output securely and cost effectively on the Web Apps feature of Azure App Service.
+This article shows you how to automate running the Azure Governance Visualizer and host the reporting output securely and cost effectively on the Web Apps feature of Azure App Service.

 An example implementation is available on GitHub at [Azure Governance Visualizer accelerator](https://github.com/Azure/Azure-Governance-Visualizer-Accelerator).